 The problem you’re running into is that Netflix is only licensed to stream its content in certain countries – and China is not one of them.
 If you try to access Netflix in China you’re going to end up with a screen that looks like this:

 Accessing Netflix in China Using a VPN

 Without getting too technical, a VPN (Virtual Private Network) is a simple way to fool Netflix or any other online streaming service (think Pandora, Hulu or others) into thinking that you’re in a different location.

-This ability to mask my location is one of the top reasons I spend money on a VPN.
+This ability to mask my location is one of the top reasons I spend money on a VPN in China.

-At first this may sound fishy or illegal (and some people wonder if using a VPN is illegal), but as long as you’re a paying customer who is doing nothing more than consuming content (i.e. you’re not trying to download it), you are perfectly within your rights.
+At first this may sound fishy or illegal (and some people wonder if using a VPN is illegal), but as long as you’re a paying customer who is doing nothing more than consuming content (i.e. you’re not trying to illegally pirate it), you are perfectly within your rights.